CRAlpha/react-native-wkwebview/README.md

 A Boolean value that determines whether pressing on a link displays a preview of the destination for the link.
 This props is available on devices that support 3D Touch.
 In iOS 10 and later, the default value is true; before that, the default value is false.

+- **contentInsetAdjustmentBehavior**
+This property specifies how the safe area insets are used to modify the content area of the scroll view.
+The default value of this property is "never".
+Available on iOS 11 and later.
+Possible values are "automatic", "scrollableAxes", "never", "always". **New in 1.16.0**

 #### Currently supported props are:

 - automaticallyAdjustContentInsets